JoanieAda/Test-NetConnectionPS/README.md

 # Test-NetConnectionPS
-PS script to perform some Test-NetConnection and NTP validation
+testconnection.ps1 PS script to perform some Test-NetConnection and NTP validation tcplistener.ps1 PS script to listen to defined TCP port

 First PS script so might not be optimal, not sure yet if future improvements will be made.